noClaps/applause/README.md

 )

 type Args struct {
-	MyArg  string `name:"my-arg" help:"This is the help text for my-arg"` MyArg2 string `name:"my-arg-2" help:"This is the help text for my-arg-2"` Opt1   int    `type:"option" name:"opt-1" short:"o" value:"option" help:"This is the help text for opt-1"`
+	MyArg  string `help:"This is the help text for my-arg"` MyArg2 string `help:"This is the help text for my-arg-2"` Opt1   int    `type:"option" short:"o" value:"option" help:"This is the help text for opt-1"`
-	Opt2   bool   `type:"option" name:"opt-2" short:"p" help:"This is the help text for opt-2"`
+	Opt2   bool   `type:"option" short:"p" help:"This is the help text for opt-2"`
 }

 func main() {